 A Canadian neuroscientist, Dr. Vladimir Hachinkski, proposed to initiate a World Stroke Proclamation in the year 2006.
 With this, the International Stroke Society joined with the World Stroke Federation.
 Out of the joining of these two, came out the World Stroke Organization (WSO).
 Under this organization, the first World Stroke Day was celebrated on October 29, 2006.

-World Stroke Day 2021 theme is “minutes can save lives”.
+World Stroke Day 2023 theme is ‘Together we are #Greater Than Stroke’.
 This theme is very apt as it is only in minutes that your brain stops functioning after the blood vessels are ruptured and bleeding starts.

 It is very important to act fast, so your life can be saved.
-There are certain alarm signs, that detected early, will result in early treatment.
+There are certain alarm signs, that are detected early, and will result in early treatment.

-The rule of the thumb is to watch out for these:
+The rule of thumb is to watch out for these:

 F: Facial weakness

 This year’s theme will focus on addressing the same and highlighting the importance of acting F.A.S.T.

 What is a stroke?

 A stroke appears when there is breakage and bleeding of a blood vessel in the brain or when the blood circulation to the brain is blocked.
 The breaking and blocking stop the blood and oxygen from reaching the brain tissue.
 Without oxygen, the cells and tissues in the brain die in minutes.

 As per records, 15 million people across the globe get a stroke.
 Out of these 15 million people, 5 million die and 5 million become disabled forever.
 Stroke is usually not common in people who are under the age of 40 and if it occurs, the main reason is high blood pressure.